American Economic Review: History

 The American Economic Association was founded in 1885.
 From 1886 until 1907 the association published the Publications of the American Economic Association.
 The first volume was published in six issues, from March 1886 to January 1887.
 The second volume in 1887–1888, and so on, until Volume XI in 1896.
 In that same year an issue with "General Contents and Index of Volumes I to XI" appeared.
 Most of the volumes contained only one text, for instance volume IV, issue 2 (April 1889) which contained an article by Sidney Webb, entitled "Socialism in England".

 In December 1897, a new series started, with only two issues.

 In 1900 the third series started, with four issues yearly; this lasted until 1908.

 For the next three years the association published what was called The Economic Bulletin.
 It also appeared in four issues yearly.
 Every issue of the Bulletin contained a section "Personal and Miscellaneous Notes" and a number of book reviews.

-In parallel with the Bulletin, during the years 1908 to 1910 appeared the American Economic Association Quarterly.
+In parallel with the Bulletin, during the years 1908 to 1910, the American Economic Association Quarterly was published.
 Its header read "Formerly published under the title of Publications of the American Economic Association and the numbering continued as third series, volumes 9 to 11.

-In March 1911, the first issue of The American Economic Review saw the light.
+In March 1911, the first issue of The American Economic Review was published.